-3. Of these 32 Members and three non-Members: 26 Members and one non-Member (Colombia) provided responses in respect of their official export credit system as a whole (i.e. one response per country2); six Members provided separate Survey responses for each of their two official Export Credit Agencies (ECAs), i.e. the Czech Republic (CEB and EGAP), Hungary (Eximbank and MEHIB), Japan (JBIC and NEXI), Korea (KEXIM and K-sure), Norway [Export Credit Norway (ECNorway) and GIEK] and the United States [USEXIM and the United States Department of Agriculture (USDA3)]; and two non-Members provided separate Survey responses for their three ECAs i.e. Russia [Export Insurance Agency of Russia (EXIAR), EXIMBANK and VNESHECONOMBANK (VEB)] and Brazil [Bank of Brazil (BB), Brazilian Development Bank (BNDES) and Brazilian Guarantee Agency (ABGF)]; in total, therefore, the Review includes responses received from 45 ECAs (38 ECG ECAs and seven non-Member ECAs).
+- 26 Members and one non-Member (Colombia) provided responses in respect of their official export credit system as a whole (i.e. one response per country); - six Members provided separate Survey responses for each of their two official ECAs, i.e. the Czech Republic (CEB and EGAP), Hungary (Eximbank and MEHIB), Japan (JBIC and NEXI), Korea (KEXIM and K-sure), Norway [Export Credit Norway (ECNorway) and GIEK] and the United States [USEXIM and the United States Department of Agriculture (USDA)]; and - two non-Members provided separate Survey responses for their three ECAs i.e. Russia [Export Insurance Agency of Russia (EXIAR), EXIMBANK and VNESHECONOMBANK (VEB)] and